How To Use And Configure WordPress Widgets – Part 4

 Enter the following information into the widget settings:

-1. RSS feed URL: Paste the URL of your RSS feed into this field.
+1. RSS feed URL: Paste the RSS feed URL into this section.

-2. Feed Title: If you want to add a widget feed, type it into this field.
+2. Feed Title: If you want to add a widget feed, enter it here.

-3. Items to display: Choose how many items to show in the sidebar from this drop-down menu.
+3. Items to display: Choose how many items you want to show in the sidebar menu from this drop-down menu.

-4. Display item content: Tick this box if you want to show the item content.
+4. Display item content: Check this box to show the RSS feed content.

-5. Display item author: Tick this box to display the feed item item author.
+5. Display item author: Tick this box if you want to display the RSS feed item author.

-6. Display item date: Check this box if you would like to show the RSS feed item date.
+6. Display item date: Tick this box if you would like to show the RSS feed item date.

-Experiment with different widget settings to find the ideal combination for your site.
+Experiment with different widget settings to find the ideal combination for your blog.

-The example below shows an RSS widget configured using the settings shown above …
+The screenshot below shows an RSS Feed widget configured with the settings shown above …

-The example below shows an RSS widget configured with other options selected …
+The screenshot below shows a published RSS widget configured with some of the other options selected …

 RSS Widget settings